cml87/SpringCore_111_forJenkins/README.md

 2. setter injection
 3. field injection

+In the constructor injection we inject the dependencies to the class through its constructor, whereas in setter injection we do it through available setter methods.

+Note ...In field injection ...

+Other than the setters, setter injection needs a default constructor (no-args) in the class where we want to inject the dependencies.
+The Spring IoC will call this constructor to instantiate an object of this class, and then will call the setter to set, or inject, the dependency.

 fig 13.14

 To use the IoC Container Spring provide us with two <u>interfaces</u>, `BeanFactory`